rpasquini/twitter_and_displacement/README.md

 # Dependencies and Installation

-The project is written in Python.
+The project is written in Python 3.6.
 Uses MongoDB as a database.
 A few functions are available for initial population of tweets.
 For Spatial analysis tasks this project uses [GeoPandas](https://geopandas.org/) and the [H3 library](https://github.com/uber/h3).